 If after watching this you still feel the need to talk to your child after a game then perhaps you could ask them some questions that allow the child to reflect on the game/session that they have just been involved in.

 This at least allows you both to have a conversation, allows the conversation to be led by the child and guided by you.
-No more than that, just because your child has let you in with a chat does it mean that you have to impart all of your knowledge on to them.
+Just as importantly, if your child has let you into the conversation it does not mean that you have to impart all of your knowledge on to them and get it all off your chest.
+You may have to restrain yourself on occasions and it is certainly not easy.

-Or perhaps we all should take a step back, be proud of what our children do and simply say to them ‘I loved watching you play’.
+Perhaps we all should take a step back, be proud of what our children do and simply say to them ‘I loved watching you play’ and see where the conversation leads us…..